wanderdust/coin-cnn-webapp/readme.md

 # Option 2.
 Create virtual environment and install dependencies.

-Please contact me to get the pre-trained weights and model.
-They are too big for this repo.
-To avoid this use pytorch from branch master or use docker image.

 ## Installation
 This app is built with Javascript and Python, so make sure you have `pip` and `node.js` installed.
 Here is an [installation guide for pip](https://pip.pypa.io/en/stable/installing/).